West North Central states: Demographics

 As of 2020, the West North Central states had a combined population of 21,616,921.
 This number is a 5.4% increase from 20,505,437 in 2010.
 The West North Central region covers 507913 sqmi of land, and has an average population density of 42.56 people per square mile.

 Politics

+Kansas, Nebraska, South Dakota, and North Dakota have consistently voted for Republican presidential candidates since 1968.
+Minnesota has consistently voted for Democratic presidential candidates since 1976.
+Missouri has consistently voted for Republican presidential candidates since 2000.
+Iowa voted for Trump in 2016 and 2020, but previously voted for Democratic presidential candidates from 2012 to 1988, except in 2004 when it voted for George W. Bush.